CENTER LAUREN BETTS | 6'7 | UCLA

 An anchor in the paint, has great size and knows how to throw her weight around.
 She won't be pushed around, constantly banging in the paint, and moves well for a big girl.
 She's a rim runner, always in a good position.
 She can score at will inside, with good footwork.
 She also has a good jump shot from mid-range with decent shooting touch.
 Can finish inside with either hand.
 Runs the floor well.

-POWER FORWARD GRACE VANSLOOTEN | 6'3 | OREGON
+FORWARD GRACE VANSLOOTEN | 6'3 | OREGON

 Good athlete with good size.
 She moves like a guard at 6'3.
 Can take you off of the dribble and finish inside.
 Also has nice touch on her shot.
 Brings a lot of versatility to her game, can play PF on defense and guard on offense.
+A lot of potential here, I like Vanslooten's game.

-FORWARD SERAH WILLIAMS | 6'4 | WISCONSIN
+FORWARD SERAH WILLIAMS | 6'4 | UCONN

 Really good length to play the 4 or 5 spot, I'd say more of a 5.
 She does well at flashing to the ball and making herself available.
 Looks to make the kick-out pass to an open teammate.
 Can finish inside, solid rebounder.
 Smart player and usually in the right spots.